 Spring is my favorite season and tulips are my favorite flower.
-So, when I came across half-off tulip bushes in Hobby Lobby I knew they would make a perfect spring wreath for my front door.
+So, when I found tulips on sale at Hobby Lobby, I knew they would make the perfect spring wreath for my front door.

-The first spring wreath I made with yellow tulips.
-And I was so impressed with how it turned out that I snapped this picture and posted it on Facebook.
+I made the first spring wreath with yellow tulips and I was so impressed with how it turned out that I snapped this picture and posted it on Facebook.

-And the best part is that this spring project costed me less than $15!
+And the best part is that this spring project cost me less than $15!

 How to Make a Spring Wreath